evmcnb/quartz/content/Full/Psychiatric History Taking.md

 Additionally, some medical conditions will **affect treatment options**.
 For example, cardiovascular, renal, or hepatic disorders are often contraindications for psychiatric medication.

-## Drug history + allergies, family history, personal history

-- Prescribed or over the counter medication
+### Forensic history

+A **forensic history** helps to formulate a **risk assessment** and may give clues to help with diagnosis.

+- _“Have you ever had any contact with the police?”_
+- _“If yes, what happened?
+Were you charged?”_
+- _“Have you spent any time in prison?”_

+## Family History

 - Family history of psychiatric or physical disease
+- History of family dynamics
 - About about **childhood and school, education and occupation**
+- Birth & developmental milestones history?
 - Ask about **relationships**

+## Drug history + allergies, family history, personal history

+- Prescribed or over the counter medication

 ### Pre-morbid personality